FAQs For Horse Coverages

 • Some companies have built in exclusions for navicular, arthritis, or DJD.
 Our medical coverage does not exclude these conditions, provided they are not pre-existing to the policy term.

 You could also consider the Catastrophic Accident/Illness coverage for your horse, which is available for horses of any insured value.
-This coverage is a good option for those who prefer not to purchase a full medical coverage but would like protection in the event of a colic, illness or acute injury.
-This coverage has a $5,000 annual limit and $375 deductible and is available for horses ages 31 days–15 years; and 16–20 years with underwriting approval.
+This coverage is a good option for those who prefer not to purchase a full medical coverage but would like protection in the event of a colic or severe illness.
+This coverage has a $5,000 annual limit and $375 deductible and has a 60 day extension past the policy expiration date for claims called in during the policy term.

 top